 Program Student Learning Outcome, intended (PSLOi): For academics.
 Intended Program Student Learning Outcomes are concise verb statements that complete the sentence: "Graduates will be able to…" Each degree should have 5-9 PSLOi listed on Part I of the APS.
-Of those listed, at least two, preferably all, PSLOi should note a direct connection to one, or more, of the Vivid Descriptors by adding VD# at the end of the PSLOi.

 Results: Results refers to a specific, concise section on Part II of the Assessment Plan Summary.
 In this section, the assessor lists the results of the data collection (the actual Program Learning Outcome) by assessment tool (survey, log, test questions, etc.) and compares them to the predetermined threshold.
 These statements become the basis for modification statements.

 Service & Support Program: The College has designated two reporting units that use different APS forms.
 Three types of units use the Service & Support APS form.
 These unit types are: (1) Academic & Student Support, (2) Administrative Support, and (3) Community/Public Service.
 Reporting units are as follows: